PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 As the signals are sent over the airwaves, the signal can be intercepted easily.
 In order to utilize the technology for day-to-day transmission of information, a new from of transmission is developed i.e Spread Spectrum.

-A spread Spectrum was introduced to address some of the concern that
+A Spread Spectrum was introduced to address some of the concern like It takes the radio signal to be transmitted and sent it over more than one frequency.

+**Types of spread spectrum** :

+- **`DSSS`** : Direct Sequence Spread Spectrum utilizes multiple channel to transmit the message simultaneously all same time.
+It also has a method of error checking EDAC( Error Detection and correction) allows some signal loss while being able to put the original signal back together on the receiving end.
+- **`FHSS`** : Frequency Hopping Spread Spectrum sends the signal one at a time but hops to one another at predetermined interval.
+Can